Is LEED Green Certification a Good Investment for My Business?

 How Does Pritchard Help?

 Pritchard can help buildings to meet these requirements through a LEED green life cycle approach to commercial cleaning.
-Your LEED-certified buildings are cleaned with eco-friendly products and techniques that improve indoor air quality while reducing environmental impact.
+Your LEED-certified buildings are cleaned with eco-friendly products & techniques that improve indoor air quality while reducing environmental impact.

 Why is LEED Certification Important?